 - 1. Shut off the unit, including the pilot.
-Allow the unit to cool for at least thirty minutes. - Inspect burner, pilot and primary air inlet holes in rear burner for dust and dirt (see Figure 35). - 3.
-Blow air through the holes in the burner. - Remove any large particles of dust, dirt, lint or pet hair with a soft cloth or vacuum cleaner nozzle.
+Allow the unit to cool for at least thirty minutes. - Inspect burner, pilot and primary air inlet holes on injector holder for dust and dirt (see Figure 38). - Blow air through the ports/slots and holes in the burner.

-- 5. Blow air into the primary air holes on the injector holder. - 6.
-In case any large clumps of dust have now been pushed into the burner repeat steps 3 and 4.
+- Check the injector holder located at the end of the burner tube again.
+Remove any large particles of dust, dirt, lint or pet hair with a soft cloth or vacuum cleaner nozzle. - 5.
+Blow air into the primary air holes on the injector holder. - In case any large clumps of dust have now been pushed into the burner repeat steps 3 and 4.

 Clean the pilot assembly also.
 A yellow tip on the pilot flame indicates dust and dirt in the pilot assembly.
-There is a small pilot air inlet hole about two inches from where the pilot flame comes out of the pilot assembly (see Figure 36).
+There is a small pilot air inlet hole about 2" from where the pilot flame comes out of the pilot assembly (see Figure 39).
 With the unit off, lightly blow air through the air inlet hole.
 You may blow through a drinking straw if compressed air is not available.

-Figure 35 - Injector Holder On Outlet Burner Tube
+Figure 38 - Injector Holder On Outlet

+Burner Tube

-Figure 36 - Pilot Inlet Air Hole
+Figure 39 - Pilot Inlet Air Hole